Dr. Alex Stone, DPT, CSCS

 Vibratory Urticaria

-It’s not just caused by massage guns, but can also happen when jogging, using a lawn mower, operating power tools, or mountain biking.
+It’s not just caused by massage guns but can also happen when jogging, using a lawn mower, operating power tools, or mountain biking.

 Allergic Reaction

+This is generally known as irritant dermatitis.
 Topical steroids can be used to treat this condition.

 It’s also possible that an allergic reaction to massage oil or lotion can cause the skin to become itchy.

-Allergic Reaction Itchy After Massage Gun Usage
+A man's arm showing an Allergic Reaction, Itchy After Massage Gun

 Pressure Urticaria